 Serves on the Salary, Prison, and Retirement Boards.

-Importantly, the Controller is responsible to the taxpayers to investigate any allegations of fraud or abuse of County funds or resources.
+Importantly, the Controller is responsible to the taxpayers to investigate any allegations of fraud or misuse of County funds or resources.
 Concerns regarding theft or misuse of funds, falsification of invoices, mismanagement, violation of procurement policies or other suspected misdeeds should be reported directly to the Controller.